ivuorinen/starred/README.md

 - [obahareth/are-you-es5](https://github.com/obahareth/are-you-es5) - A package to help you find out which of your node_modules aren't ES5 so you can add them to your Webpack/Rollup/Parcel transpilation steps.
 - [obsidian-tasks-group/obsidian-tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) - Task management for the Obsidian knowledge base.
 - [openapi-ts/openapi-typescript](https://github.com/openapi-ts/openapi-typescript) - Generate TypeScript types from OpenAPI 3 specs
-- [ozntel/file-tree-alternative](https://github.com/ozntel/file-tree-alternative) - This Obsidian Plugin allows users to have a different file explorer experience.
 - [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) - A GitHub action to create a pull request for changes to your repository in the actions workspace
 - [phibr0/obsidian-commander](https://github.com/phibr0/obsidian-commander) - Commander - Obsidian Plugin | Add Commands to every part of Obsidian's user interface
 - [piitaya/lovelace-mushroom](https://github.com/piitaya/lovelace-mushroom) - Build a beautiful Home Assistant dashboard easily